TallKite/linnstrument-firmware/README.md

 *Details: In your DAW, send the synth's output to two tracks, each hard-panned to opposite sides.
 Each track receives the LinnStrument's midi from one of the 2 main midi channels (usually 1 and 16).
 Each track has a gain effect which you midi-learn to the volume CC.
 Now one volume fader will control your amp and the other will control your earbud.*

-BLINKING MODE

-Like the SAME mode, BLNK shows you other occurences of the currently played note.
-But instead of changing color, the other occurences blink.
-It's good for multi-colored displays like custom light pattern #2 (the one marked as A#) or certain microtonal displays.

-*Details: In Per-split Settings, long-press the PLAYED color.
-The BLNK option appears right after CELL and SAME.
-Don't confuse BLNK for blinking with BLIN for blinders.*

-SAME/BLINK CARRY OVER

-If both splits are set to SAME or BLNK, playing in one split now shows matching notes in the other split too.

 MULTI-COLORED NOTE LIGHTS

 Each of the 12 notes can be any color.
 Transposable.
 Accessed through the microLinn menu after setting the edo to 12.